mansim07/dataplex-labs/lab1/README.md

     9. Verify Dataplex data owner roles appear under the permissions

 - **Step 3** : Monitor the security policy propagation, you have various options to monitor the security access porpation centrally.
-Use any of the below methods:
+Use any of the below methods.
+Method#3 is safest.

     - **Method 1:** Using Dataplex UI